explorer855/PubSubDemo/readme.md

 ## Attention!!

 Do not commit Api Keys or any senstive information related to the App into Public/Private Repos.
+Test